 I started my draft with the barest plot outline so, as I progressed with the manuscript, I summarized the main events in each chapter—four or five entries at most—for easy future reference.

 A themes/motifs spreadsheet.

 I charted the positions of my recurring themes/motifs across the 21 chapters (see photograph).

 In addition, when I reached the halfway point with the manuscript, I stopped to polish everything I’d written so far.
 Many writers may regard this as madness.
 However, I felt I needed to feel confident about the novel thus far before adding to an already heavily interwoven narrative.

 I pressed on with the second half of the novel, repeating the editing process that I’d used for the first half.
 By the time I’d drafted the final chapter, I was ready to polish the entire novel.

 I suspect this is not how most authors operate!
-And this only emphasises how each writer has his/her own methodology partly determined by personal preference and partly dictated by the nature of the writing project.
+And this only emphasizes how each writer has his/her own methodology partly determined by personal preference and partly dictated by the nature of the writing project.

 According to my spreadsheet, the split was 50/50 between ‘drafting’ and ‘editing.’

 Don’t forget, additional rounds of editing ensued once I’d submitted my completed manuscript—development edits, copy-edits, and proofreads.